-AAmong the possible triggers, we also evaluated whether a small earthquake had originally been considered the factor eausing could have caused the initial sliding displacement of eritical glacieret block thus triggering ice mass that was already near its stability threshold, thereby leading to the entire full failure (Figs. 14-15).
+Among the possible triggers, we also evaluated whether a small earthquake could have caused the displacement of an ice mass that was already near its stability threshold, thereby leading to the full failure (Figs. 14-15).
 Such occurrences are quite frequent (Podolskiy et al., 2010) and the hypothesis was likely suggested by analogy to events associated with the recent Gorkha earthquake (Pettenati et al., 2023) that affected the Kathmandu valley in the Himalaya region in April 2015, causing the Langtang Valley disaster (Fujita et al., 2017).
 The same earthquake also triggered an ice avalanche (Kargel et al., 2016) that struck Everest base camp killing 24 people and injuring 61 causing the deadliest disaster on the mountain ever.
 However, on July 3, 2022, the NOAN seismic network reports only three events which are far away from the Marmolada glacier (Table 2).
 Two events occurred several hours before, while the third event occurred approximately two hours later.
 No suspicious seismic activity was recorded nearby the Marmolada glacier on the day of the collapse.